MJCruickshank/SARfish/README.md

 ```shell
 python SARfish.py VH_test_image.tif detections.geojson 0.5
 ```
 7) Plot detections / imagery in GIS software.
 Use the "onshore_detection" field in the output geojson file to filter out erronous detections on land.
+Alternatively, use the "detection_confidence" field to visualise the model's confidence that a given detection is a ship.

 ## Known Issues